Huguet57/torneig-futbol/docs/api.md

 - `GET /player-stats/match/{id}`: Get player statistics for a specific match
   - Returns statistics for all players who participated in a match
   - Shows players who scored goals with goal details

-- `POST /player-stats/recalculate/{player_id}`: Recalculate statistics for a player
-  - Triggers recalculation of statistics based on recorded goals and matches
-  - Admin-only endpoint for data maintenance

 ## Implementation Philosophy